Battle of Carabobo

-The Battle of Carabobo, on 24 June 1821, was fought between independence fighters, led by Venezuelan General Simón Bolívar, and the Royalist forces, led by Spanish Field Marshal Miguel de la Torre.
+The Second Battle of Carabobo (Batalla de Carabobo), on 24 June 1821, was fought between independence fighters, led by Venezuelan General Simón Bolívar, and the Royalist forces, led by Spanish Field Marshal Miguel de la Torre.
 Bolívar's decisive victory at Carabobo led to the independence of Venezuela and establishment of the Republic of Gran Colombia.

 Before the battle

 There were several events that led to the Battle of Carabobo.
 Francisco de Miranda, famed patriot that tried to free many Latin American countries alongside Simón Bolívar, had taken control of Caracas from 1810 to 1812.
 The Spanish took back control and Miranda was handed to the royalists because Bolívar, in one of the most questionable decisions of his life, believed him to be a traitor.
 Bolívar then fled from Venezuela, after which he organized the Admirable Campaign in 1813 and re-established the Second Republic of Venezuela.
 Bolívar would lose Venezuela again in 1814 and he would re-establish the Venezuelan Republic one more time before uniting with the New Granada to form the Gran Colombia union.

 By 1818 the Third Republic of Venezuela had been established with the task of liberating the entirety of Venezuela.
-Bolivar aimed to liberate Colombia, with the goal of establishing a new country Gran Colombia (a region consisting of what we know today as Colombia, Ecuador, Panama, and Venezuela).
+Bolivar aimed to liberate New Granada, with the goal of establishing a new country, Gran Colombia (a region consisting of what we know today as Colombia, Ecuador, Panama, and Venezuela).
 The Republic of Colombia was formed in 1819, with Bolívar as president.
 Once Colombia established independence, Bolivar moved on to liberate Venezuela.

 In 1820, an armistice was made between the Spanish, under General Pablo Morillo, and the Patriots, under Bolívar.
 During the years after he fled from Venezuela, Bolívar spent a lot of time regrouping his forces.
 He stationed his men on Lake Maracaibo, an area that was occupied by the loyalists.
 Bolívar had numerical superiority over the loyalists but it would still be a challenge.